opencobra/cobrapy/INSTALL.md

     sudo easy_install https://github.com/opencobra/cobrapy/archive/master.zip

 ## Hacking version installation in Python
-This requires pip.
 First, clone the git repository using your preferred mothod.
 Cloning from your own github fork is recommended!
-Afterwards, open a terminal to the directory cobrapy was cloned into and run the following
+Afterwards, open a terminal, enter the cobrapy repository and run the following command:
-command:

-    pip install --user -e cobrapy

-If you get an error about how --editable=cobrapy should be formatted a certain way, you are likely in the cobrapy directory itself, and need to be one level higher (```cd ..``` should fix it).
+    python setup.py develop --user

+If the command fails with an error about the --user option not being recognized, it means setuptools is not installed.
+Either install setuptools before trying again, or instead run ```sudo python setup.py develop```

 ## Installation of a Solver in Python
 Currently cobrapy supports three linear programming solvers: ILOG/CPLEX,